mixxxdj/mixxx/source/glossary.rst

      community as a response to proprietary software owned by corporations.

    url
-     (Uniform Resource Locator) The address that defines the route to a file on an Internet server.
+     Uniform Resource Locator.
+The address that defines the route to a file on an Internet server.
 URLs are typed into a Web browser to access Web pages and files, and URLs are embedded within the pages themselves as hypertext links.
-One example of URLs is `<http://www.mixxx.org>`_ .
+One example of a URL is `<http://www.mixxx.org>`_ .

    quantization
-     Quantization is the process of aligning notes and other events like loop- or cuepoints points so that they start or finish exact on beats or exact fractions of beats.
+     Quantization is the process of aligning notes and other events like loops or cuepoints so that they start or finish exactly on beats or fractions of beats.

    HSV
      HSV stands for hue, saturation, and value, and is also often called HSB